Nexmo/station/_documentation/messages/code-snippets/whatsapp/send-mtm.md

 ---
+title: Send an MTM
-title: Send a WhatsApp Template (MTM)
+meta_title: Send a WhatsApp Template using the Messages API
+navigation_weight: 1
 ---

 # Send a WhatsApp Template (MTM)